kratisto/docs/pages/public_cloud/compute/deployment_modes_comparison_resilience_details/guide.en-gb.md

 Architecture:

 - **Three availability zones (AZs):** Each zone is geographically isolated to avoid the impact of a local disaster.
-- **Data replication:** Synchronous replication of data between the three zones to guarantee continuous availability.
+- **Data replication:** Synchronous replication of data between the three zones can be implemented to guarantee continuous availability.
 - **Distributed instances:** Application instances are deployed in each zone, ensuring redundancy and high availability.
 - **Load balancers:** Load balancers manage user traffic by distributing requests between zones, even in the event of a failure.
 - **Regional backups:** Backups are outsourced to a regional S3 solution to protect against total data loss.